 Broadly speaking, natural phenomena are complex analog functions.
 Additionally, they arise from innumerable force vectors or points of origin.
 This is the antithesis of modern technology patterned upon rectilinear, repetitious and local functions.
 For this reason, artificial entrainment signals may feel fatiguing and less effective under prolonged use.
 The solution proposed here involves special design considerations when seeking to address living systems.
 As a result of evolutionary adaptation, their primal faculties do not ascribe import to strongly deterministic stimuli.
 They may register at first and elicit a discernible effect.
 However, within a relatively short time frame, an autonomous neurological process intervenes to progressively dampen the triggered response mechanism.
-One might best explain this strategy as an autonomic economisation of attentiveness and life force.
+One might best explain this strategy as an economizing of attentiveness and life force.

 The above trait would obviously impair any artificially generated signal administered to elicit a frequency following response.
 However, this can be mitigated by superimposing the simulated dynamic of a natural process.
 One method for doing so is adding a random component, but only to the extent that the result is not predominantly chaotic.
 The latter would lead to disorientation and fatigue as the body struggles in vein to find any meaningful content.
-By contrast, the work at hand is to maximise assimilation through a palatable balance of insistence and an implied freedom to engage.
-Within the sphere of electro-technology, semiconductor junction noise is the most accessible randomising agent.
-It is a running sequence of all possible frequencies and voltage levels within its designed bandwidth.
+By contrast, the work at hand is to maximize assimilation through a palatable balance of insistence and an implied freedom to engage.
+Within the sphere of electro-technology, semiconductor junction noise is the most accessible randomizing agent.
+It is a free-running sequence of all possible frequencies and voltage levels within its designed bandwidth.

 Elsewhere in this website, brain wave type frequencies have been described that are indicative of, and therefore capable of inducing, specific mental states.
 For demonstration purposes, we will choose the dominant Earth-ionosphere cavity (Schumann) resonance of 7.8Hz.
 Through a remarkable example of geo-biological synchronicity, it lies within the alpha EEG band clinically associated with a relaxed introspective state.